-Summarise the duties of the staff members that will be involved in your project, including the applicants.
-Ensure that it is clear why it is necessary for this person to perform this role at the resource level you have requested.
+Ensure that it is clear why it is necessary for staff to perform their roles at the resource level you have requested.
 (2000 character limit)

 Ethical information

 This section must be comprehensively addressed.
 (4000 character limit)

 Applicants must ensure the proposed research will be carried out to a high ethical standard and must clearly state how any potential ethical and health and safety issues have been considered and will be addressed ensuring that all necessary ethical approval is in place before the project commences and all risks are minimised.